 4. Team and Advisors

-- Find out if advisors are associated with the project
+- Advisor involvement with the project

 5. Roadmap and Milestones

-- Are they specific, and are they measurable?
+- Are goals specific and measurable?

 - Is the timeline feasible?

-Red Flags to Watch For Plagiarism
+Red Flags to Watch For

 Unrealistic Promises